The school aims to serve its community within Christian belief and practice, through the partnership with the Church at Parish and Diocesan level.

 We ensure that the children’s emotions are engaged and that learning is fun, creative and relevant.
 Our curriculum provides a wealth of stimulating learning opportunities that are underpinned by key basic skills – truly a winning formula and a clear pathway to success.

-Church wardens lead St Michael’s club in school each week.
+Church wardens lead St Michael’s club in school each week, although have been unable to do so during the pandemic.